JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 ### [Express](https://expressjs.com/)

 Express is a backend framework that is highly used, used by companies such as PayPal, Uber, and IBM.

+#### Pros:
-Flexible, as features come in as plugins.
+* Flexible, as features come in as plugins.
+* Highly Extensible
+* Easy to learn
+* High Performance
+* Has a large community

+#### Cons:
+* problems with callbacks

 ### [thinkphp](https://whatcms.org/c/ThinkPHP)
 Thinkphp PHP is an open source framework of PHP.